eldoy/mxmail/README.md

   html: '<b>Are you ready?</b>'
 }

-// Will lookup mx records for each email in 'to' and send mxmail(mail)
+// Will lookup mx records automatically for each email in 'to' mxmail(mail)

 // Config is optional